Joseph Sweeney (actor)

-Joseph Sweeney (July 26, 1884 (other sources state 1882) – November 25, 1963) was an American actor who worked in stage productions, television and movies.
+Joseph Sweeney (July 26, 1884 – November 25, 1963) was an American actor who worked in stage productions, television and movies principally in the 1950s, often playing grandfatherly roles.
 His best-known role was as the elderly Juror #9 in the 1957 classic 12 Angry Men, the role he originated in a 1954 Westinghouse Studio One live teleplay of which the film was an adaptation.

-Stage career
+Early life

+Born in Philadelphia on 26 July 1884, he was raised in a rooming house in the same place with W. C. Fields.

+Career

-Born in Philadelphia, Sweeney debuted on stage in stock theater with a company in Norwich, Connecticut.
+In 1910 he started on an acting career and moved to Broadway, being fully active on-stage and touring throughout the United States.
+Sweeney debuted on stage in stock theater with a company in Norwich, Connecticut.

 He had a successful career as a stage performer in such productions as The Clansmen, George Washington Slept Here, Ladies and Gentlemen, A Slight Case of Murder, Dear Old Darlin, and Days To Remember.
-In the 1940s he made the switch to television as audiences' interests changed.
+In the 1940s, he made the switch to television as audiences' interests changed.
 He returned to the stage in 1953 to portray Giles Corey in Arthur Miller's The Crucible.

-Later life
+In 1949 he was a regular on the CBS series Wesley, and between 1950 and 1960 he appeared in leading and supporting roles and in installments of Lights Out, Kraft Television Theatre, The Philco Television Playhouse, Campbell Television Soundstage, Studio One, Producers' Showcase, Playwrights '56, The U.S. Steel Hour, The Defenders, Car 54, Where Are You?, and Dr. Kildare.

+His most important performance in television was Twelve Angry Men (1954), by Reginald Rose, who played Juror Mr. McCardle, and later repeated the role in Sidney Lumet film adaption alongside Henry Fonda, Lee J. Cobb and Jack Warden.
+He also played crafty and villainous roles, such as the larcenous former household employee in The Man in the Gray Flannel Suit (1956) or The Fastest Gun Alive (1956).

+Death

-Sweeney kept acting until his death, appearing in numerous television shows, including at least twelve during the last year of his life.
-He died on November 25, 1963, at the age of 79.
+Sweeney continued to act until the time of his death on 25 November 1963 at the age of 79, appearing in numerous television shows and programs that year alone, including at least in more than a dozen during the last year of his life.